JustinMarbutt/HelloBrowser/README.md

 ## Overview

-A boilerplate for a front end development enviromnet, with minimal backend setup.
+A boilerplate for a HTML5 page to hack up, served on localhost, without lots of messy server stuff.

-Using Grunt to run a small node server, along with the staple bower components, you are given all the tools you need to start haxzoring your way through a front end environment, without worrying about setting up local servers or complicated frameworks.
+Using Grunt to run a small node server, along with the staple bower components, you are given all the tools you need to start haxzoring your way through a boring HTML5 page, and view the results in the browser.

+## Requires Node!

+download it here for your OS - http://nodejs.org/download/

 ## Install & Run

 ```terminal
 $ git clone git://github.com/justinmarbutt/hellobrowser.git
 ```